 Cultivated Care is named such that the therapy I am able to provide has been cultivated through the inner workings and experiences alongside influential mentors, professors, co-workers, employers, spiritual affiliates, friends, family, and personal life experiences.
 The aggregate of these experiences help develop unique strategies I mindfully integrate into practice for optimal body, mind, and environmental sustainability.

-The care I provide is comprehensive and has been mentored, evaluated, and practiced since 2004, through thousands of applied clinical hours, recognized by nationally accredited universities and institutions, some of which are: Saybrook University, Seattle Pacific University, Green River, Spokane Falls, Ashmead, Everest, Discovery Point, and Cortiva Colleges; resulting in multiple certifications and degrees including a Bachelor's degree in the Sciences of Psychology currently bridging to the PhD for Clinical Psychology, a Licensed Manual Therapist, a Master of Manual Ligament Therapy (MMLT), and a Certified X-Ray Technologist, among the other extra-curricular modalities listed on the services page.
+The care I provide is comprehensive and has been mentored, evaluated, and practiced since 2004, through thousands of applied clinical hours, recognized by nationally accredited universities and institutions, some of which are: Saybrook University, Seattle Pacific University, Green River, Spokane Falls, Ashmead, Everest, Discovery Point, and Cortiva Colleges; resulting in multiple certifications and degrees including a Master degree in Clinical Psychology currently in doctoral internship, a Licensed Manual Therapist, a Master of Manual Ligament Therapy (MMLT), and a Certified X-Ray Technologist, among the other extra-curricular modalities listed on the services page.

 Any information and/or education presented is meant to provision skills necessary to successfully live a sustainable lifestyle as it applies to integrative and inter-related mental, physical, and environmental systems.